LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **method categories**
-   There is no support in Logtalk for partitioning the methods of an object in different categories.
+   There is no support in Logtalk for partitioning the methods of an object into different categories.
 The Logtalk concept of *category* (a first-class entity) was, however, partially inspired by Smalltalk method categories.

 **object**
-   Unlike Smalltalk, where *everything* is an object, Logtalk language constructs includes both *terms* (as in Prolog representing e.g. numbers and structures) and three first-class entities: objects, protocols, and categories.
+   Unlike Smalltalk, where *everything* is an object, Logtalk language constructs include both *terms* (as in Prolog representing e.g. numbers and structures) and three first-class entities: objects, protocols, and categories.